 This feature, if enabled by your installer, will allow you to arm the perimeter zones while leaving the interior zones inactive so that you can remain on the premises while the system is armed.
-When you enter your security code to arm the system, or press the "Stay" button on the keypad, and do not exit the premises through a designated Exit/Entry door, the system will arm in the Stay mode, automatically bypassing the interior zones.
+When you enter your security code to arm the system and do not exit the premises through a designated Exit/ Entry door, the system will arm in the Stay mode, automatically bypassing the interior zones.

 The interior zones can be reactivated at any time by entering [][1] at any keypad.
-If you reactivate the interior zones, do not go into areas covered by motion detectors.
+If you reactivate the interior zones, be sure to only inhabit areas not covered by motion detectors.
 To access areas protected by motion sensors, you must enter your security code and disarm the system.